9dots/devy/devy-blue/main.md

   - Map out the room as an object.
 Students write down this object in the top section of their handout.
 3. Ask students, 'How does the computer (instructor) know when to respond to the user?'
   - The computer waits for the user to input instructions
-4. After each command, ask students the following set of questions and chart students responses
+4. After each command, ask students the following question and chart students responses.
-  - What message should the player recieve?
+  - What message should the player receive?
 5. Continue until the level is completed.

 ### Questions